 Last year was an awesome year.
 We participated in many Veterans’ events throughout the state and again, we were asked to present a wreath during the City of Leesville’s Annual Memorial Day Celebration.
 That was a great honor and we were thrilled to do it!
 Our members throughout the state were involved in many activities, from supporting our fallen with the Patriot Guard, and escorting units that were returning from deployment.
 We were at several National Cemeteries during the “Wreaths Across America” drive, we visited folks in the hospital, organized Poker Runs to help with expenses, supported our brothers with the American Legion, and the VFW’s. .

 This coming year, we will be doing more of the same.
 There are rides coming up that we will be participating in and helping out with here in Louisiana Anything from supporting the Wounded Warrior Project, the City of Refuge, the SW La Veteran’s home, and more, to welcoming our returning heroes from combat, and of course, our Detachment’s All Patriot’s Runs.
 In general, if there is something going on that involves veterans, you can bet we will be there.
 Our motto is “Vets helping Vets”.

-We just completed our annual National Convention in South Dakota.
+We just completed our annual National Meeting in Pennsylvania.
 We got to see a lot of new faces, and enjoy fellowship with a lot of our old friends.
-If you’ve never been to a National Convention, it is a great time!
-It isn’t too early to start looking forward to next year’s Nationals, scheduled to be held in Gettysburg, PA.
+If you’ve never been to a National Meeting, it is a great time!
+It isn’t too early to start looking forward to next year’s Nationals, scheduled to be held in Kansas City, MO.
 We hope to see you there!